researchart/rose-fse18/cfp.md

 ## HOW TO SUBMIT:

+Email submission to timm@ieee.org with the subject line "ROSE-FSE18 submission".

-Submissions  to ROSE are a abstract  (1page pdf, max) for a proposed lightning talk (2-5 mins).
+Submissions  to ROSE are an abstract  (1page pdf, max) for a proposed lightning talk (2-5 mins).
 Each talk must be about two things:

 - A prior SE publication (Paper1) which has been replicated/reproduced.
 - Substantive evidence that that parts of Paper1 has been replicated/reproduced.
 This evidence must be substantive e.g.